 Although my cousin is roughly a year older than me, he got into the world of search engine optimization a few years after me.
-When he first got in the field he didn’t ask me a ton of questions and rarely asked me for help, instead he figured things out on his own.
+When he first got into the field, he didn’t ask me a ton of questions, and he rarely asked me for help.
+Instead, he figured things out on his own.

 Don’t expect other entrepreneurs to hold your hand every step of the way.
 If you can’t figure out the answers to basic questions like the ones below, you aren’t meant to be an entrepreneur.